oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 The following arguments are supported:

+* `access_mode` - (Optional) (Updatable) The access mode indicating if the database access will be restricted only to administrators or not:
+	* UNRESTRICTED (default): the access to the database is not restricted;
+	* RESTRICTED: the access will be allowed only to users with specific privileges; RESTRICTED will correspond to setting the MySQL system variable  [offline_mode](https://dev.mysql.com/doc/en/server-system-variables.html#sysvar_offline_mode) to ON.
 * `admin_password` - (Optional) The password for the administrative user.
 The password must be between 8 and 32 characters long, and must contain at least 1 numeric character, 1 lowercase character, 1 uppercase character, and 1 special (nonalphanumeric) character.
 * `admin_username` - (Optional) The username for the administrative user.
 * `availability_domain` - (Required) The availability domain on which to deploy the Read/Write endpoint.
 This defines the preferred primary instance.